jonas-bird/jonas-bird/README.md

+I am a long term Linux enthusiast, who recently started coding.
+I have a background in electronics repair, and enjoy taking on DIY projects whenever I have time and/or space.

+## Professional
 Hybrid Network/Cloud Engineer and coder.
 Adept at managing difficult projects, creating new business systems, and delivering corporate IT solutions.
-CCNA certified.
-Received Google IT Support Professional Certificate in Sept.
-2020, covering troubleshooting, networking, operating systems, systems administration, and security, and Google IT Automation with Python in Dec.
-2021, covering cloud and automation technologies.
 Currently looking for new career opportunities while sharpening my coding skills.

 [My Resume](https://jonas-bird.github.io/Jonas-Bird-HTML-Resume/)

+### Certifications
+Cisco Certified Network Associate: Nov.
+2022
+Google IT Automation with Python: Dec.
+2021
+Google IT Support Professional: Sep.
+2020

 ## Currently working on: